team-perfect-deliverables/charlie/README.md

 * Software testing
 * Diagnostic logging
 * Even markdown (in the case of this document)
+* How to look like you know what you're doing should you get stuck in Vegas

 The rest of this document describes the Charlie organization, suggestions for extending it, and known bugs.
 I will not described how to play Blackjack or its many variations.